 The career outlook for human resources professionals depends on a worker's job title, location, education level, and experience.
 The Bureau of Labor Statistics (BLS) reported that human resources specialists earned a median annual wage of $61,920 in 2019.
 The number of these positions is projected to increase by 5% between 2018 and 2028, which is in line with the growth rate for the average occupation in the U.S.

 The table below describes the salary outlook as a function of a worker's experience for a few common human resources careers.

 |Human Resources Director||$54,820||$65,410||$81,650||$94,550|

-The field of human resources requires applicants to possess advanced soft skills, such as communication, leadership, and problem-solving abilities.
+The field of human resources requires applicants to possess advanced soft skills, such as those related to communication, leadership, and problem-solving.
 An aspiring HR professional should choose a degree with an emphasis in written and oral communication coursework and try to gain hands-on experience in the field.
 Job seekers may also pursue specialized training and certification in particular areas of expertise to build professional skills.
-The following talents are among the most sought-after by HR employers:
+The following talents are among the most sought after by HR employers.

 Human resources professionals often lead staff and initiate projects in various management roles.
-Employers expect HR managers to possess self-motivated leadership skills to oversee the hiring and training process, organize new-hire policies, and manage employee benefits.
+Employers expect HR managers to have strong leadership skills, enabling them to oversee the hiring and training process, organize new-hire policies, and manage employee benefits.
 These professionals must demonstrate the ability to work somewhat independently to guide several projects at the same time.

-Acute problem-solving abilities prove critical to any human resources career path.
-HR workers often encounter conflicts in managing job candidates, employees, and their respective egos, but a qualified problem-solver can satisfy all parties involved while remaining professional.
+Acute problem-solving abilities prove critical to human resources career paths.
+HR workers often encounter conflicts while managing job candidates, employees, and their respective egos, but a qualified problem-solver can satisfy all parties involved while remaining professional.
 This skill includes the ability to diffuse an escalating situation and negotiate terms between parties.